Aliases for VAC14 Gene

 Previous HGNC Symbols for VAC14 Gene

 This gene encodes a scaffold protein that is a component of the PIKfyve protein kinase complex.
 This complex is responsible for the synthesis of phosphatidylinositol 3,5-bisphosphate, an important component of cellular membranes, from phosphatidylinositol 3-phosphate.
 Mice lacking a functional copy of this gene exhibit severe neurodegeneration.
 Mutations in the human gene have been identified in patients with a childhood onset progressive neurological disorder characterized by impaired movement, dystonia, and striatal abnormalities. [provided by RefSeq, May 2017]

 GeneCards Summary for VAC14 Gene

-VAC14 (Vac14 Homolog (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with VAC14 include t-cell leukemia and congenital hydrocephalus.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include receptor activity and kinase activator activity.
+VAC14 (VAC14 Component Of PIKFYVE Complex) is a Protein Coding gene.
+Diseases associated with VAC14 include Striatonigral Degeneration, Childhood-Onset and Yunis-Varon Syndrome.
+Among its related pathways are Metabolism and Human T-cell leukemia virus 1 infection.
+Gene Ontology (GO) annotations related to this gene include binding.

 The PI(3,5)P2 regulatory complex regulates both the synthesis and turnover of phosphatidylinositol 3,5-bisphosphate (PtdIns(3,5)P2).
 Acts as a positive activator of PIKfyve kinase activity.
 Also required to maintain normal levels of phosphatidylinositol 3-phosphate (PtdIns(3)P) and phosphatidylinositol 5-phosphate (PtdIns(5)P).
 Plays a role in the biogenesis of endosome carrier vesicles (ECV) / multivesicular bodies (MVB) transport intermediates from early endosomes.